colinlaganier/DE4-SIOT/README.md

 ![Dashboard](./Figures/Dyson_Smell_Station_Dashboard.jpg)

-The dashboard can be accessed on colinlaganier.com/siot
+The dashboard can be accessed on [my personal website](http://colinlaganier.com/siot)